Bobby Witt Jr. Preview, Player Props: Royals vs. Tigers

 Bobby Witt Jr. At The Plate

-- Witt Jr. has 172 hits to go with a slugging percentage of .494, both of which lead Kansas City hitters this season.
+- Witt Jr. leads Kansas City with 172 hits and a team-best slugging percentage of .494.

-- Among the qualified hitters in MLB action, his batting average ranks 29th, his on-base percentage ranks 94th, and he is 24th in the league in slugging.
+- He ranks 29th in batting average, 94th in on base percentage, and 24th in slugging among qualifying batters in baseball.

-- Witt Jr. has driven in a run in 59 games this season (38.6%), including 19 games with more than one RBI (12.4%).
-He has also driven in three or more of his team's runs in eight contests.
+- In 38.6% of his games this year, Witt Jr. has tallied at least one RBI.
+In 19 of those games (12.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in eight contests.

+- He has scored in 49.0% of his games this season, with two or more runs scored in 10.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.